Solving Steve Ballmer's Interview Riddle with Game Theory

 - If incorrect (2/3 probability): 2 guesses (since the “higher/lower” hint reveals the remaining number).

-Steve didn’t become a billionaire by playing fair.
-If he knows you will always pick 2 first, he will avoid picking it.
+Steve didn’t become a billionaire by being dumb.
+If he knows you will always guess number 2 in first try, he will avoid picking it.
 Instead, he can pick 1 or 3, forcing you to always pay $2.
 In this scenario, your \(E_v\) against his best response becomes 2.0.

 For the 3-number game, the optimal strategies for both players are probabilistic (mixed strategies).